30 point checklist for Powerful Landing pages

 - Black: It is used for things that are sleek and powerful

-Microsoft landing page above has a black theme and it has a yellow race car.
+Microsoft landing page example above has a black theme and it has a yellow race car.
 The color and image make the page elegant and exciting to look at.

 17. Avoid unnecessary distractions